simdipo/Darey.io_devops/LOAD_BALANCER/Loadbalancer.md

 `sudo systemctl restart apache2`

-3,You should find a page on the browser like so:
+3. You should find a page on the browser like so: